What you need:

 - White glue

 What to do:

-- Find photos of snowflakes to study.
+Find photos or drawings of hexagon shaped snowflakes to study.
 (Try a library book or search Google Images.)

 - Cut out the snowflake.
-Punch a hole at the top, and hang in a window for a snowy display.
+Punch a hole at the top, and have him hang it in a window for a snowy display.
 Make a bunch to create a storm!